martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

 > Programming model and implementation for processing and generating large datasets

-MapReduce was created with the goal of processing hundreds of terabytes of data at scale.
+MapReduce was created to process hundreds of terabytes of data at scale.
 During the time of its inception, 2004, the industry was relying on hardware that simply could not keep up with the demand of processing big data.

-The manner in which it performs this processing is split into two actions, you guessed it, mapping and reducing.
+How it performs this processing is split into two actions, you guessed it, mapping and reducing.

-A map operation is performed on each _logical_ record derived from the input, a set of key/value pairs are composed, then a reduce operation is applied to _all_ values that _share the same key_.
+A map operation is performed on each _logical_ record derived from the input, a set of key/value pairs are composed, then a reduced operation is applied to _all_ values that _share the same key_.

 When broken down into steps: